About this article

 2. Qualification

 The schools here vary a lot.
 If we refer to sales actions, we think of first contacts, qualification calls or appointments.
-If we take a flow view, it is a matter of determining whether the commercial opportunity is exploitable by the sales teams.
+If we take a flow view, it is a matter of determining whether the sales opportunity is exploitable by the sales teams.
 Some use BANT, others MEDDIC, CHAMP, ANUM, etc. There is no shortage of frameworks.

 3. Evaluation and negotiation